prajesh123916/SparkFoundationInternship/README.md

 This is the Spark Foundation internship.
-I have completed Task no.1,Task no.2 and Task no.6.
+I have completed Task no.1, Task no.2 and Task no.6.

 Task-1 :- Supervised Learning(Linear Regression)
-Objective :-
+Objective :- What will be the predicted score of a student if he studies for 9.25 hrs/day?

 Task-2 :- Unsupervised Learning (KMeans Clustering).(Youtube Link : https://youtu.be/LT1uOiSta5A)
 Objective :- Find the optimum number of clusters for Given Iris dataset and Visualize it.